Lost Traffic Ticket in Washington

-Call the traffic court that was listed on your WA traffic citation.
+Call the traffic court that was listed on your WA traffic citation to find lost tickets.

-If you never looked at your traffic ticket and don't know the court, here's what to do:
+If you never looked at your WA traffic ticket and don't know the traffic court, here's what to do:

-- Try to remember where you received your traffic ticket in Washington.
+- Try to remember where you received your traffic citation in Washington.
 You don't need the exact street name; just try to think of either the town or county.

-- Once you've pinpointed the general location, call the presiding court.
-If you were cited by a city or town police officer, call the municipal court; if you were ticketed by a county deputy sheriff or a trooper for the Washington State Patrol issued you a ticket for a traffic violation, you can phone the county district court to find lost traffic ticket information.
+- Once you've pinpointed the general location, call the presiding traffic court.
+If you were cited by a city or town police officer, call the municipal court; if a county deputy sheriff or a trooper for the Washington State Patrol issued you a ticket for a traffic violation, you can phone the county district court to find lost traffic ticket information.

-After contacting the court and getting details about your lost ticket, you'll be instructed on how to proceed.
-In Washington, you must enter one of three plea options, as listed on your traffic ticket ticket:
+After contacting the WA traffic court and getting details about your lost ticket, you'll be instructed on how to proceed.
+In Washington, you must enter one of three plea options, as listed on your traffic citation:

 Move fast.
 You have 15 days to respond to your WA traffic citation.
-The court will not accept "I lost my traffic ticket."
+The traffic court will not accept "I lost my traffic ticket."
 You'll have bigger issues if you delay in resolving an unpaid ticket.
-In fact, if you fail to respond to your ticket within this time frame, the Washington Department of Licensing (DOL) will send you a "Notice of Suspension."
+In fact, if you fail to respond to your traffic ticket within this time frame, the Washington Department of Licensing (DOL) will send you a "Notice of Suspension."

 (Plead Guilty or No Contest)